felippe-regazio/logflake/README.md

 ··························································································
 ```

-This function accepts a second boolean parameter which gets the output with colors notations.
+This function accepts a second boolean parameter which gets the output with color notations.
 Default is false.

 ## fire